History of the Finnish language: Early Finnish

 Apocope, at least in certain inflected forms, likely began around the 14th century and rapidly gained ground in the 15th century.
 Western Finnish dialects began to be clearly distinct in the Late Middle Ages, but nevertheless remained relatively uniform due to high mobility until the 16th century.

 Proto-Karelian, which yielded the Eastern Finnish dialects, is thought to have undergone the elision of intervocalic *-d-, *-g-, the development of the plural marker *-loi-, and the labialization of *e in non-initial syllables when followed by labial consonants.
 Diphthongization of *ee, *oo, *öö had not yet occurred in Proto-Karelian, and instead spread from the western dialects to Eastern Finnish and to Karelian through the Savonian dialects after the breakup of Proto-Karelian.

 The earliest known full sentence in Finnish is dated to around 1450 and appears in a travel journal primarily written in German: Mÿnna thachton gernaſt ſpuho ſom̅en gelen Emyna daÿda.
 These words are ascribed to the Bishop of Turku at the time.
-During Swedish rule in Finland (starting from the 1150s), Swedish was the language of administration, while Latin was used in the church; Finnish was merely the language of the common people.
+During Swedish rule in Finland (starting from the 1150s), Swedish was the language of administration, while Latin was used in the church (until the Reformation); Finnish was merely the language of the common people.
 However, the Bishopric of Turku was using Finnish in church service already since 1492, when it was decreed that at least the Lord's Prayer, Hail Mary and the creed had to be written down and read to the people in their own language.
 None such texts have survived.